oslabs-beta/SkaleSafe/ELECTRON.md

 </p>

-<p>PENDING: Create own mongoDB & configure that in your own .env file???
+<p> PENDING: Create own mongo database & configure that in your own .env file???
    - add to another section of the readme? have users create their own .env file???
 <br/>